zgcrowno/Captain-s-Log/Backups/captainsLog/captainsLog-0/README.txt

 --Species: Human
 --Ship: Mezzanine
 --Guns: 4
---Cannon: This ship's cannon fires a barrage of powerful homing missiles --Active Ability:
+--Cannon: This ship's cannon fires a barrage of powerful missiles --Active Ability: The ship unleashes a blanket of greypalm on a number of gridblocks in front of the ship, thus dealing damage to any ship that inhabits them each turn.
 --Passive Ability: The ship's shields slowly repair themselves.
 --Build: Large
 --Loyalty: Native